SAP/openui5-docs/docs/Binding_Types_91f0d8a.md

     >
     > This means that controls that don't support paging or don't request data in chunks \(e.g. `sap.m.ComboBox`\) only show 100 entries even though the model contains more items.
     >
-    > To change this behavior, you can set a size limit in the model by using `oModel.setSizeLimit`.
+    > To change this behavior, you can either set a size limit in the model by using `oModel.setSizeLimit` or set the `length` property of the `oBindingInfo` parameter of the  [`sap.ui.base.ManagedObject#bindAggregation`](https://openui5.hana.ondemand.com/#/api/sap.ui.base.ManagedObject/methods/bindAggregation) method.